 Cambodia is fast attracting Expats.
 The idyllic coastal towns and the pristine jungles of the highlands all offer their own attractions.

-Health insurance is cheap and covers basic care where you are and specialist care in larger centres.
+Expat health insurance is cheap and covers basic care where you are and specialist care in larger centres.

 Thailand is famous for the value it offers.
 The beautiful kingdom is consistently ranked as one of the best places for Expat quality of life.